 |Assets apart from immovable ones received with consideration amount||Whenever the fair market value exceeds the consideration amount by more than Rs.
 50,000||(FMV – consideration amount received)|

-Here are some provisions relating to stamp duty value in case of gift tax as per IT Act:
+Here are some provisions relating to stamp duty value in case of gift tax as per the IT Act:

 In such cases, tax authorities can consider the stamp duty value as per the date on which parties finalised the agreement consideration if the following conditions are met: